 - 2 large cloves of garlic, minced

-- 1 teaspoon peeled and grated ginger
+- 1 teaspoon peeled and minced ginger

 - 2 links of cured Chinese sausage, sliced into thin rounds